 The North Cascades Scenic Highway

 From the tulip fields of Skagit County to the wild west town of Winthrop, Highway 20 cuts across the rugged North Cascades and delivers an unrivaled variety of scenic beauty.
+In summertime, it’s one of the prettiest drives in the country.
 Fall color heightens the scenery all the more – look for red maple along the lower Skagit River and spot golden larches near Rainy Pass.
-This highway closes in winter, usually sometime in November.
+This highway open in spring (usually May) and closes in winter, usually sometime in November.

 To begin this scenic drive, head east from I-5 through the town of Sedro-Woolley.
 You will start to see lush foothills of the North Cascades.